syncfusion-content/windowsforms-docs/WindowsForms/GridGrouping/ToolTip.md

 ![](ToolTip_images/ToolTip_img5.jpeg)

-## Disabling the ToolTip Window for particular cell
+## Disabling the ToolTip for particular cell

-The displaying of ToolTip window on mouse hover for particular cells can be restricted by canceling the `ActivateToolTip` event instead of setting the empty string to `CellTipText` property.
+The displaying of ToolTip on mouse hover for particular cells can be restricted by canceling the `ActivateToolTip` event instead of setting the empty string to `CellTipText` property.

 {% tabs %}
 {% highlight c# %}